lino-framework/book/docs/specs/ledger.rst

 The most common debtors are customers, i.e. partners who received a sales invoice from us and did not yet pay that invoice.

 There can be debtors who are not customers.
-For example a bank or a tax office.
+For example a tax office.
 A bank is a debtor when pending payment orders are booked to this account.
 A tax office is a debtor when we had more VAT deductible (sales) than VAT due (purchases).

 >>> ses.show(ledger.Debtors, column_names="due_date partner partner_id balance")
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE +REPORT_UDIFF